M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Copying-Objects/index.md

 This sample shows how to create a copy of an object, including all metadata and files, when it moves into a specific workflow state.
 This can be useful in scenarios such as controlled document management where a published version a document may need to be created once a document is authorised, or to copy metadata from one object type (e.g. a Quotation) to a new object type (e.g. an Order).

-<p class="note">Full source code for this sample is available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/Processes/CopyingObjects">in our GitHub Samples and Libraries repository</a>.</p>
+Full source code for this sample is available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/Processes/CopyingObjects">in our GitHub Samples and Libraries repository</a>.
+{:.note}

 ## Overview